jw120/mal/jw-c/README.md

 Todo

-- Tidy code, TODO
+- Intermittent failures in steps 6 and 9
+- Steps 8 and beyond fail in self-hosting

+- Add nyi functions

 - Add asserts more thoroughlly?
 - Check exception propogation - done in core_atom
-- check use of strncat srncpy. (copying null). use _s c11 version?
+- check use of strncat srncpy. (copying null).

-- Function docs in header files only (and in .c for static files)

 - Check have exception short circurting everywhere (as in equals)